 - Share challenges, as well as strategies, to facilitate the research.

-The discussions in these meetings will inform the development of written materials designed to promote continued interest in generating knowledge about the effects that circumstances of military life can have on early childhood health and development.
-The outcomes of the Research and Resilience meetings will also be presented at several national conferences as an opportunity to further generate synergy and enthusiasm around the advancement of research on behalf of military families and their infants and toddlers.
+The discussions in these meetings informed the development of written materials designed to promote continued interest in generating knowledge about the effects that circumstances of military life can have on early childhood health and development.
+The outcomes of the Research and Resilience meetings will generate synergy and enthusiasm around the advancement of research on behalf of military families and their infants and toddlers.